TupleType/awesome-cicd-attacks/README.md

 - [Trojan Source](https://trojansource.codes/) - Rather than inserting logical bugs, adversaries can attack the encoding of source code files to inject vulnerabilities.
 - [Unpinnable Actions: How Malicious Code Can Sneak into Your GitHub Actions Workflows](https://www.paloaltonetworks.com/blog/prisma-cloud/unpinnable-actions-github-security/)
 - [Why npm lockfiles can be a security blindspot for injecting malicious modules](https://snyk.io/blog/why-npm-lockfiles-can-be-a-security-blindspot-for-injecting-malicious-modules/)
+- [Working as unexpected](https://www.chainguard.dev/unchained/working-as-unexpected) - Creating a GitHub branch that matches a branch protection rule pattern with a workflow file that triggers on push to gain access to environment secrets.
 - [Zuckerpunch - Abusing Self Hosted GitHub Runners at Facebook](https://marcyoung.us/post/zuckerpunch/) - Hide commits in a GitHub PR.

 ## Offensive Tools